 the money in the balances.”
 Jeremiah

+Money is one of the main topics in Scripture.
+In the ancient world, most business was transacted with silver.
+The value of the silver was often determined by a standardized WEIGHT called a SHEKEL.
 When Sarah died (c.
-1,860 B.C.), Abraham purchased a family sepulcher in Hebron for his wife’s burial.
-There in the land of Canaan, the Hittites used the same “shekel” Abraham used as a standardized weight to measure the value of silver.
-(He was originally from Ur in Mesopotamia).
+1,860 B.C.), Abraham purchased a family sepulcher for his wife’s burial (in the field of Machpelah in Hebron).
+There in the land of Canaan, the Hittites used the same “shekel” that Abraham had used in the land of the Chaldæans to measure the value of gold and silver.
+(Abraham was originally from Ur of the Chaldees.)

 “…and Abraham weighed to Ephron the silver… 400 shekels